 You can take a 401k loan, take out a HELOC, partner with other investors, or structure private notes.
 Wholesaling is another great option.
 Business credit cards may be available to you.
 Traditional mortgages, or refinances are options as well.

 It all comes down to evaluating these products, as well as taking inventory of your current debt situation.
 You have to assess financial products, and determine if they are worth it to help you meet your goals.
 Natali likens it to shopping for apples.
-Natali likens it to shopping for apples.
-If you're looking for a piece of fruit, you would try to get the best product for the best price.
+If you’re looking for a piece of fruit, you would try to get the best product for the best price.
 Financial products are no different.

 Remember, interest is paying money for money, so you want to get the best deal possible.
 Simply think of these loans as products, and decide if it works for your individual situation.
 It’s not right or wrong to utilize debt to reach your goals, just make sure you’re empowered in your knowledge about financial products, and make the best decision possible for you and your family.